TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 - so to write a function for this type, one first needs to think about the fact that the _shape_ of an element looks like a list, and how one gets to the items of the list, and then treat the items like integers and write functions on them.
 - A function for lists would thus have 2 components, at least conceptually if not explicit in code itself, consider the following example:
   ```
+  -- | squaring all elements of a list
   squareAll :: [Int] -> [Int]
   squareAll []       = []
   squareAll (x : xs) = x * x : squareAll xs